Solar keeps Moses connected to buyers

 For 40-year-old fisherman Moses Oluoch, work and life has ‘never felt easier’ since installing pay-as-you-go solar.

 Moses is an Azuri Quad customer.
 He lives with his wife and 3 children in a small house he built on his father’s homestead in Rarieda, Siaya County.

 His Quad system comes complete with solar-powered LED lights, rechargeable torch and radio and a mobile charging port.
 While Moses admits having light for his family at night was very desirable, his priority for installing solar was the access to new energy reliant services that would help him increase the family’s income by connecting him to the world around him.

 “I’d wanted to buy a smartphone for years but what was the point in having one if I couldn’t use it properly,” said Moses.

 With his old basic phone, Moses would have to drop it off at the local supermarket first thing in the morning and leave it there to charge until lunchtime when he would return to pick it up.
-It would cost him on average KSh 700 a week and lose 6 hours a day of usage.
+It would cost him on average KSh700 a week and lose 6 hours a day of usage.

 “I knew if I had a smartphone then I could do more, connect with more buyers, sell more fish without the struggle of going to market and hoping to find customer.
 When I heard about Azuri PayGo solar from others in my community, I moved quick to install the system and the same day I purchased my smartphone.”

 “Sometimes at market I would bring Tilapia, but no one wanted to buy Tilapia that day so then I would have to walk around town and find local shops who would want to buy.
-Often the fish would go bad because I couldn’t sell them in time,” Moses explains.
+Often the fish would go off because I couldn’t sell them in time,” Moses explains.

-“Now I am connected to many buyers from outside of the market and local centre, there is always someone to sell to.
+“Now I am connected to many buyers from outside of the market and there is always someone to sell to.
 If one buyer doesn’t want Tilapia then another will, so there is no fish going bad.”

 Moses says he has always dreamed of owning more fishing boats and he almost has enough saved now to make this aspiration a reality.
 Having lived in the present for so long, Moses is excited to plan for the future now he can make savings and predict income.
 “I have always wanted to have two or three boats and now it is no longer just a dream, it is going to be reality,” explains Moses excitedly.